-Intensity figure Metric numerator Metric denominator % change from previous year Direction of change from previous year Reason for change 0.00255 metric tonnes CO2e Other: Operating Income 30 Increase The increase in emissions per \$ of operating income was caused by a significant 29% decrease in the total ICL operating income in 2013, which was only partially countered by the emission reduction initiatives described in section 12.1a above.
-The reasons for this decrease in operating income are fully described in ICL's publicly available financial statements for 2013.
+Intensity figure Metric numerator Metric denominator % change from previous year Direction of change from previous year Reason for change 0.00341 metric tonnes CO2e Other: Operating Income 35 Increase The increase in emissions per \$ of operating income was caused by a significant 31% decrease in the total ICL operating income in 2014, which was only partially countered by the emission reduction initiatives described in section 12.1a above.
+The reasons for this decrease in operating income are fully described in ICL's publicly available financial statements for 2014.

 ICL is a large and complex organization, with significant diversity of energy and carbon intensity between its different facilities.
 Some facilities, especially those located in the Sdom region (DSW, DSM and DSB) are also inter-dependent in energy terms.
 For instance, DSM and DSB are jointly supplied electricity and steam by the DSW operated CHP plant.
-The amount of electricity produced at the CHP plant and the added amount purchased from the national grid are dependent on both the production volumes at all three plants, and the CHP's capacity of electricity production (which was influenced for instance by the shortage in natural gas at 2012 and early 2013).
+The amount of electricity produced at the CHP plant and the added amount purchased from external sources are dependent on both the production volumes at all three plants, and the CHP's capacity of electricity production.
 The national grid electricity in Israel has a much higher EF than the electricity produced at the ICL-owned CHP plant, and therefore the CHP's electricity capacity and operating schedule are key factors in the emission trends of all three Sdom facilities.
 Due to this operational situation, and similar cases throughout the ICL organization, we find it challenging to provide an accurate, detailed breakdown of our emission deviations between these sites and others.
 As mentioned, our total annual emissions trends are the result of multiple reasons (as required above in question 12.1a), including production volumes, shortage/supply of natural gas, and energy efficiency initiatives.
-Our GHG analysts have examined these calculations and results and have estimated the distribution of emission changes portrayed above (in 12.1a) to the best of their knowledge at this time.
+Our GHG analysts have examined these calculations and results and have estimated the distribution of emission changes portrayed above (in 12.1a) to the best of their knowledge at this current time.
 Actual specific reasons for the emission trends may differ.
 We estimate the possible deviation of emission change by up to 20% for each reason stated above.